lhazlewood/scms/README.md

 ## Quickstart

-SCMS is a simple command line program that requires Java to generate your site (**note**: the generated site does not require Java or any other programming language).
+SCMS is a simple command line program that requires Java to generate your site. **Note**: the generated site does not require Java or any other programming language.

 Check to see if you have Java installed by running the following command at a terminal prompt: